 Go Green in every sphere of life.
 Why not kitchen!

-Whole world is talking about saving environment in order to save your future generations.
+The whole world is talking about saving the environment in order to save your future generations.
 Facts reflect that how badly we will be affected by our mistakes which we are making today.
-In order to safeguard environment for our future generations why not start taking small steps today.
-We as a home manager can follow some steps religiously to contribute in greening the world around.
+In order to safeguard the environment for our future generations why not start taking small steps today.
+We as a home manager can follow some steps religiously to contribute to greening the world around.

 I have searched out 7 steps, from different resources and websites, which I think are must to be followed by any aware homemaker-